 Successful project management hinges on working through the five stages involved – initiation, planning, execution, control, and closing – on time, on point, and on budget.

 Establishing the benefits of a new project during the initiation stage, for example, leads directly to setting relevant goals – and the tasks, checkpoints, and deadlines required to achieve them – during the planning stage.
-And how well you plan your project ultimately sets the stage for how well subsequent phases are carried out.
+Moreover, how well you plan your project ultimately sets the stage for how well subsequent phases are carried out.

 Let’s say you’ve been made responsible for creating a better employee onboarding experience.